 On Monday, March 16, 2020, City Manager Eric Figueroa proclaimed a local emergency.
 The proclamation is not in response to a direct incident within Martinez, rather it relaxes the City's purchasing requirements to allow the City to acquire goods and services at a moment's notice, enhancing its ability to protect public safety.
 The proclamation is also required for City of Martinez taxpayers to be reimbursed from national and state agencies for expenses incurred during the emergency.

 On March 16, 2020 the Contra Costa County Health Officer Dr. Chris Farnitano ordered all residents in Contra Costa County to shelter-in-place effective March 17, 2020.
-This Order intends to ensure the maximum number of people to self-isolate in their place of residence to the maximum extent feasible to slow the spread of COVID-19.
+This Order was intended to ensure the maximum number of people to self-isolate in their place of residence to the maximum extent feasible to slow the spread of COVID-19.
 On March 19, 2020, Governor Newsom issued a statewide "Stay-at-Home Order" in response to the pandemic, the first in the nation to do so.
 On March 30, 2020, Contra Costa Health Services, in conjunction with the seven Bay Area jurisdictions, extended the shelter-in-place to May 3, 2020.
 On April 29th, the shelter was extended to at least May 31st, while easing some restrictions.
-The most recent County Health Order was issued on May 18th and included certain allowances for curbside retail operations.
-Importantly, this latest Order did not list an end date and will continue to be in effect until it is extended, rescinded, superseded, or amended in writing by the Health Officer.
+A subsequent County Health Order was issued on May 18th and included certain allowances for curbside retail operations.
+Importantly, this Order did not list an end date and will continue to be in effect until it is extended, rescinded, superseded, or amended in writing by the Health Officer.
+The most recent County Health Order was issued on June 2, 2020, which continued to relax some of the restrictions.
 Contra Costa Health Services has created "Frequently Asked Questions" (FAQ) fact webpage that is updated periodically to inform residents of the state and local orders in both English and Spanish.

 The aim of the Stay-at-Home Order is to “flatten the curve” of the virus, slowing the occurrence of new cases in order to keep from overwhelming the healthcare system.
 By committing to social distancing measures as a community, the impact to our public health resources and healthcare workers can be lessened.